perlsdiver/InteractiveDataVizPortfolio/README.md

 **Data wrangling**

-From the initial data set, I combined the geoJSON file for NYC's Census boundaries with the ACS data set.
+From the initial data set, I combined betaNYC's geoJSON shape file for NYC's Census boundaries with the ACS data set.
 I created a separate file that contained summary data organized for bar charts.
 It took me some time to figure out how to make the geoJSON file and shape data work.
 Initially I used R to explore and process the data set, as I was more familiar with data analysis using that language than JavaScript.

 **Class feedback**